timothompson/timothompson.github.io/_posts/2018-07-29-inmail-template.markdown

 <div class="full-bleed-white" markdown="1">
 <div class="wrapper" markdown="1">
 # Initial Designs
-Justin Stephens and I worked on different versions of interactive email design that would be mobile-friendly and easy to rebrand on a client by client basis.
-My version had initial designs branded for Target and Yeti, with the goal of making them easy to implement.
+A fellow designer and I worked on different versions of interactive email design that would be mobile-friendly and easy to rebrand on a client by client basis.
+My version had initial designs branded for Target and Yeti, with the goal of making them easy to implement and mobile first.
 </div>
 </div>